prismhead26/Challenge-1/README.md

 ## Installation

-Chrome and/or Firefox are the preffered browsers to view to the program.
+Chrome and/or Firefox are the preferred browsers to view to the program.
 <br>
 For the IDE, use Vs Code as well as the "Open with Live Server" Extension.